Sid1057/sid1057.github.io/_posts/2021-08-17-Github-Digest.markdown

     <img src="/assets/images/repo_cards/ekzhang_fastseg.jpg" width="500" />
     </a>
     <p  align="center">
-        Review: proofe of concept that mobileV3+LR-ASPP it can be used for AD semantic segmentation.
-Use official TorchVision (0.9.0+) implementation, quantized it, convert to onnx and win comma.ai.
+        Review: proof of concept that mobileV3+LR-ASPP can be used for AD semantic segmentation.
+Use the official TorchVision (0.9.0+) implementation, quantize it, convert to onnx and win comma.ai.
     </p>
   </p>
 </p>